Image Credit: Unsplash

 You should have full control over your dog’s diet and what they’re eating day-to-day, so it should be easy to gauge whether there’s a reason for them to have lost weight.
 If your dog is losing weight for no apparent reason, then it may be a side effect of cancer, as tumors often have high metabolic demands on dogs’ bodies.

 Cancers affect mast cells, which are located throughout the often and can often lead to the gastrointestinal system being targeted.
 When these cells grow, the body detects abnormal growth and releases an uncontrolled amount of histamine to try and irritate the area surrounding the tumor.
 This large amount of histamine can cause symptoms like stomach ulcers, vomiting, and diarrhea.
 For more subtle signs, also remember to look out for your dog’s appetite decreasing.
 The mast cell tumors that cause these kinds of symptoms are common in older, purebred dogs, such as Schnauzers, Bulldogs, Boston Terriers, and Boxers.
+Dogs heavily rely on their stomaches to make good choices, to feel good and to make sense of their world, so an upset tummy short or long term is something that pet parents would benefit by proactively choosing the healthiest food for their dogs.

 Swollen lymph nodes